Jeff Penalty: Writing

 Penalty, as Alulis, was the writer for NOFX's official autobiography, NOFX: The Hepatitis Bathtub and Other Stories, published by Da Capo Press on April 12, 2016.
 The book reached number 9 on the New York Times bestseller list for paperback nonfiction two weeks after it was released.
 He was a featured author at the first It's Not Dead Festival in 2015.

 On October 12, 2021, The Doors guitarist Robby Krieger released a memoir Set the Night on Fire: Living, Dying, and Playing Guitar With the Doors, which was cowritten with Alulis.

 Personal life

 As of 2016, he resides in Los Angeles, CA.

-Appearances in pop culture
+In popular culture

 Franz Nicolay (most famed as keyboard player of The Hold Steady) has recorded a song "Jeff Penalty" for his third solo album, Major General, previously appearing on the demo "The Black Rose Paladins".
 The song refers to a Dead Kennedys performance at Irving Plaza in New York City, at which Nicolay performed with the World/Inferno Friendship Society as an opening act, and the growth in appreciation by an initially cynical crowd.